Exponential decay for Constrained-degree percolation: Introduction

-In the next section we will prove Theorem \ref{susce} and Theorem \ref{conn2}.
+In Section \ref{proof} we will prove these two theorems.
 The proof of Theorem \ref{susce} is obtained by showing a sharp phase transition for an intermediate model.
-The proof of Theorem \ref{conn2} consists of an application of a Simon-Lieb type inequality and a bootstrap argument.
+The proof of Theorem \ref{conn2} consists of an application of a Simon-Lieb type inequality.
+In Section \ref{remark} we present some final remarks and open problems.